huanglo2/loan-manage/README.md

 # loan-manage
-manage the loan as simply as you can
+manage the loan as simply as you can.